Students must be HEALTHY to be EDUCATED, and EDUCATED to be HEALTHY.

 Children must be fever-free for 24 hours, without the use of medication, before returning to school.

 VOMITING/DIARRHEA – If the vomiting or diarrhea happens more than once that day, or if they are associated with fever, you must keep your child home.
 If these things happen only one time before school starts, and your child feels better immediately afterwards, your child may attend school.
 If the child begins to feel ill or the symptoms recur the child will need to see the school nurse and will be sent home.
+Children must be symptom-free for 24 hours, without the use of medication, before returning to school.

 SKIN RASHES – Anytime a rash is associated with fever, the child may not come to school until that fever is gone for 24 hours without medication.
 Sometimes a rash is a sign of a contagious disease such as chickenpox.
 Sometimes, rashes are not contagious, but are uncomfortable and itchy from contact with something the child is allergic to.
 In that case, although school is certainly a good option, please consider comfort measures such as an antihistamine, following the district policy for medication administration at school and discussing possible treatment with your doctor and/or the school nurse.